tsdat/tsdat/docs/config/errors.md

 If a timestamp isn't sequentially increasing, this check will fail the entire pipeline and tell you in the error message which timestamps have failed (which timestamps are earlier in time than the previous timestamp).
-This is typically due to a datalogger writing error.
+This is typically due to a data logger writing error.
 The only built-in fix for this in the pipeline is to change the handler from `FailPipeline` to `RemoveFailedValues`, which will drop the suspect timestamps and leave a gap.
-Otherwise the timestamps will need to be fixed manually, assuming the missing timestamps are recoverable.
+Otherwise the timestamps will need to be fixed manually (e.g., in the `hook_customize_dataset(...)` function), assuming the missing timestamps are recoverable.

 ## Warnings